onlinehub0808/-smart-contract-best-practices/README.md

 At minimum, you should:

-- Have a full test suite with 100% test coverage
+- Have a full test suite with 100% test coverage (or close to it)
 - Deploy on your own testnet
 - Deploy on the public testnet with substantial testing and bug bounties
 - Exhaustive testing should allow various players to interact with the contract at volume
-- Deploy on the mainnet in beta with limits to the amount at risk
+- Deploy on the mainnet in beta, with limits to the amount at risk

 ##### Automatic Deprecation

-During testing, you can force an automatic deprecation by preventing any actions after a certain time period.
+During testing, you can force an automatic deprecation by preventing any actions, after a certain time period.
 For example, an alpha contract may work for several weeks and then automatically shut down all actions, except for the final withdrawal.

 ```
 modifier isActive() {